knachinen/pubpub/content/index.md

 ---
-title: publishing in public.
+title: 📠 pubpub...
 ---

-📠 ...
+📜  Publishing in public.